H2OFlow: Grounding Human-Object Affordances with 3D Generative Models and Dense Diffused Flows: Method

 We assume the initial human pose is given by a standard 0-pose (T-pose) SMPL mesh\footnote{Please refer to Appendix \cref{app:0pose} for details on placing the 0-pose human relative to the object.}.
 From this mesh, we sample $N_H$ points $\{\pi(1), \pi(2), ..., \pi(N_H)\}$ to construct the initial human point cloud $\bs H_0$, where $\pi(\cdot)$ denotes the sampling operator.
 To obtain the goal human configuration from a synthesized HOI mesh, we sample the same $N_H$ points to create the goal human point cloud $\bs H$, ensuring one-to-one correspondence.

 Using this setup, we compute the dense flow field $\bs F = \{\bs f_i\}_{i=1}^{N_H}$ as the per-point displacement between the goal and initial configurations of the human:

-which can be compactly written as $\bs F := \bs H - \bs H_0$.
-We visualize dense flows in \cref{fig:denseflow} of \cref{app:denseflows}.
+which can be compactly written as $\bs F := \bs H - \bs H_0$. {As illustrated in the Learned Dense Diffused Flows in} \cref{fig:pipeline}, {we can sample $\bs F$ conditioned on the object point cloud to reconstruct diverse goal human point clouds.
+We provide more detailed dense flows visualization} in \cref{fig:denseflow} of \cref{app:denseflows}.
 In summary, given a generic 0-pose human point cloud $\bs H_0$ and an input object point cloud $\bs O$, H2OFlow predicts a dense flow field that displaces $\bs H_0$ into a realistic interaction configuration $\bs H$, effectively modeling the human-object interaction through spatial deformation\footnote{Dense flows representation is the fundamental reason for H2OFlow's generalizability, and we discuss this design and advantages over prior works in more details in Appendix \cref{app:comacomp}.}.